alwaysconst/geo-feedback/README.md

 # geo-feedback

 A small project the essence of which - leave feedback on the city map of places where you've been, and read reviews from other users.
-Built On Yandex.Maps
+Built on Yandex.Maps

 You can download it by typing the console command:
 ```